jasmaa/py-protobot/readme.md

 # Python ProtoBot

-An attempt at writing a bot and possibly API for Protobowl in Python 3
+An attempt at writing a bot and API for [Protobowl](http://protobowl.com/) in Python 3

 ### Usage